 The last thing we ever want is for our senior pups to suffer, so let’s take a look at some options for pain relief for dogs with arthritis.

-We’re going to be discussing medication in this article, but if you prefer a more natural approach, my article “How to Treat Arthritis Pain in Dogs Naturally” will be of interest.
-Of course it doesn’t necessarily have to be one or the other, as often a combination of the two may yield the best results.
+We’re going to be discussing medication in this article, but if you prefer a more natural approach my article “How to Treat Arthritis Pain in Dogs Naturally” will be of interest.
+It doesn’t necessarily have to be one or the other, as often a combination of the two may yield the best results.

 NSAIDs (non-steroidal anti-inflammatories)

 Most drugs used for treating arthritis in dogs are NSAIDS.
 Aspirin and ibuprofen, which most of us keep in our medicine cabinets, are just two examples.
 That was not a suggestion to pull them out and give them to your dog!
 I just wanted to present a relatable example.

 Metacam is often prescribed to help relieve arthritis pain in dog.

 They help reduce swelling, stiffness, and joint pain.

 Side effects are rare, side effects are common.
 Don’t you wish things were black and white?
 Yes or no?

 Let’s put it this way.
 When you fill a prescription for yourself, there’s always a very long list of potential side effects included in the box.
 Usually nothing happens, but sometimes they do, so the companies just want you to be aware of potential problems.